ddobric/iot-hub-lwm2m-bridge/readme.md

 ### Back-end application ###

 The back-end application uses the IoT Hub service client and uses direct methods to trigger LwM2M operations on the bridge.

+**REMARKS** Note that connection string of the *backend.js* must be configured to run on http transport.
+When using defaul connection strings, default transport will be AMQP, which cvurrentlly does not provide support for Direct Methods.

+Following is an example of correct connection string with http transport:

+`HostName=myiothub.azure-devices.net;SharedAccessKeyName=service;SharedAccessKey=/qnBG7P*****s49cI=;Transport:http';`

+If you do not specify *http* as transport, the client method *invokeDeviceMethod* on default AMQP transport will fail.

 ## Setup and config ##